GiatrGio/openvolt/README.md

-# MovieRama API
+# Openvolt API

-THE API for MovieRama, a movie review application.
+API with a single endpoint to calculate energy data for a single building.

 ## Table of Contents